wongzc/learning-notes/Notes/Redis/Redis-interview.md

             - zset: `zremrangebyrank` to delete 100 at 1 time
         - async delete:
             - use `unlink` instead of delete
-            - unlink will exxecute delete in async manner
+            - unlink will execute delete in async manner
-    - config for lazy delete
+    - config for lazy delete ( only delete when try to access)
         - `lazyfree-lazy-eviction no `: use lazy delete when memory max
         - `lazyfree-lazy-expire no` : use LD when key expire
         - `lazyfree-lazy-server-del no`: use LD when command that involve `del`, like `rename` when key alr exist